 How to Dispose of Plastic Tissue-Culture Pipettes

-Plastic tissue-culture pipettes must be disposed of in rigid, puncture- and leak-proof containers.
-Follow these guidelines to store and dispose of pipettes.
+Plastic tissue-culture pipettes must be collected and disposed of in rigid, puncture- and leak-proof containers.

 - Select an acceptable storage container: Options for pipettes contaminated with hazardous materials include: